Dwight258/countdown2026/README.md

 https://pocket-se.info/archives/1628/

-The video will only be used for this countdown and for publishing the site on GitHub.
+The video and sound effects will only be used for this countdown and for publishing the site on GitHub.